 - Just Do It Forget willpower, it runs out.
 That’s why it’s important to train at least 4 times a week and if possible at the same time.
-Training like this changes the neural pathways in the brain and makes training a habit rather than something you have to make yourself do.
+Training like this makes training a habit rather than something you have to make yourself do.
 Do you need to make yourself brush your teeth in the morning?

 - Sharpen Your Knife Shaolin Training encompasses the fitness of a fighter coupled with the internal training of a Zen master.
 You’re not training in Shaolin if you don’t train both Qigong and Kung Fu.
-If you do another martial art, you still need to train in both of these in order to balance your body and prolong your martial art’s life.
+Internal; and external; training balances your body and prolongs your martial art’s life.
 A professional cook must sharpen her knife in order for it to be functional.
 Qigong is the sharpening of the knife.
 Kung Fu is the knife being used.

 - Get Bored In order to perfect your martial art you need to repeat the same movement thousands and thousands of times.
 Don’t allow pride to get in your way.
 Practice the movements that challenge you and you find the hardest.
 You have to work hard, often, and consistently in order to see results.